 - Automate the calculation of your NPS by using an advanced form builder or similar tool that allows you to see the results in real time.

 - Choose the right frequency to encourage a high response rate.
 Give your customers enough time to get acquainted with your product or service before you hit them up with your survey, and then follow up at monthly or quarterly intervals.

 - Monitor results regularly so you’ll know when there are significant changes up or down in the scoring spectrum.

 - Respond quickly to any spikes or dips—whether that means following up with promoters for testimonials or communicating with detractors to learn how you can win back their affection.

 The term “Net Promoter Score” may sound like a highly involved and complicated process, but in reality it’s one of the easiest—and best—ways to gauge where your company stands in the eyes of clients and customers.

 Ready to get started with NPS today?
-Check out Formstack’s Net Promoter Score template or click below to learn more about our customer survey solutions.
+Check out Formstack’s Net Promoter Score template or learn more about our customer survey solutions.